-Antimicrobial Use and Resistance
+Antimicrobial Use (AMU) and Antimicrobial Resistance (AMR)

 - Antimicrobial Stewardship in Food Animals Progress on Recommendations and Stakeholder Activities - 2019

 - Antimicrobial Stewardship in Food Animals in Canada - 2016

 - Antimicrobial Use and Antimicrobial Resistance - Strategies for Animal Agriculture - 2014

 - Antimicrobial Resistance and Antimicrobial Use Initiatives in Humans and Animals in Canada - 2012